Hir2wa/Hir2wa/README.md

 🔁 I learn 1% every damn day.
 No excuses.
 ⚡ Consistency.
 Discipline.
 Faith in the process.

 “Every master was once a beginner.
 Every boss was once just grinding in silence.”

-💻 Full-stack dev in the making.
-Projects loud, ego quiet.

-Let’s work.
-Let’s build.
-For the culture.
-For the real ones.
-For the legacy.
 [![GitHub Streak](https://streak-stats.demolab.com?user=Hir2wa)](https://git.io/streak-stats)